 USMEF further stretches the buying power of producers’ Checkoff funds by combining them with third-party contributions from industry partners around the world (retailers, food service outlets, importers, etc.) to create an integrated, cost-effective approach to supporting red meat exports

-Following is a summary of the funding USMEF received in fiscal year 2012:
+Following is an overview of USMEF funding in fiscal year 2015: